JackFurby/VGG-Concept-Bottleneck/README.md

 ## Usage
 Standard task training for CUB can be ran using the `scripts/experiments.sh` and Codalab scripts can be ran using `scripts/codalab_experiments.sh`.
 More information about how to perform data processing and other evaluations can be found in the README in `CUB/`.

+### CUB model converter

+If a concept bottleneck model is required without the ModuleList concept layer then a script has been provided which will convert this to a more standard linear layer.
+The model will be saved as a state_dict.

+`note: At the moment this only supports expand_dim == 0`

+Example: `python CUB_model_converter.py --best_model.pth --model_out_path ./model.pth`